HimanshuSalunke/Nvidia-GPU-Setup-Commands-Cuda-/README.md

 I put this together so no one else has to struggle with the "DLL load failed" or "Device not found" errors that usually plague this process.

-## ⚠️ The Golden Rule: Use Python 3.10.0
+## ⚠️ The Golden Rule: Python 3.10.0 ONLY

+Before you do anything else, you **must** have **Python 3.10.0** installed.
+Not 3.10.11, not 3.11, and definitely not 3.12.
+**Only Python 3.10.0 works.**

-Before you do anything else, you **must** have Python 3.10.0 installed and set as your **global default** in your Windows Environment Variables.
+You must set this specific version as your **global default** in your Windows Environment Variables.

 **Why?**
 TensorFlow 2.10 was the last version to support GPU natively on Windows.
-It doesn't play nice with newer Python versions.
-While PyTorch is great and supports the latest Python, if you want a single environment where you can use **both** libraries (which is pretty common for deep learning projects), **Python 3.10 is the mandatory bridge**.
+It is extremely picky.
+While PyTorch is more flexible, if you want a single environment where you can use **both** libraries (which is pretty common for deep learning projects), **Python 3.10.0 is the strict requirement**.

-If you use Python 3.11 or 3.12, you might get PyTorch working, but TensorFlow will likely fail to see your GPU or just crash.

-### � STOP: Check Your Version First!
+### 🛑 STOP: Check Your Version First!

 Don't guess.
 Open your terminal (Command Prompt or PowerShell) right now and type: